How Do You Interpret a Base Currency Exchange Rate Quotes

-A quote represents the exchange rate between two currencies; Base Currency Exchange Rate referred to as currency pairs.
+A quote represents the exchange rate between 2 currencies; Base Currency Exchange Rate referred to as currency pairs.
 Currencies in the market are traded in the form of Base Currency Exchange Rate pairs, for example EURUSD, GBPUSD, USDCHF and USDJPY.
 The first one is referred to as the Base currency while the second is known as the Quote currency.

-Example of EURUSD - Base Currency Exchange Rate
+Explanation of EURUSD - Base Currency Exchange Rate

 EURUSD